alexander-koch/golem/README.md

 # Project aims

-- Functional, object-oriented programming language
-=> Immutability of objects
+- Functional, object-oriented scripting / programming language => Immutability of objects
 => Everything is an object